dnanexus/dx-streaming-upload/README.md

 Dependencies
 ------------
-Python 2.7 is needed.
-This program is not compatible with Python 3.X.
+Python 3.5 or higher is needed.

 Minimal Ansible version: 2.0.

-This program is intended for Ubuntu 14.04 (Trusty) and has been tested on the 15.10 (Wily) release.
-Most features should work on a Ubuntu 12.04 (Precise) system, but this has not been tested to date.
+This program is intended for Ubuntu 20.04 (Focal Fossa) and has been tested on the 20.04 release.

 Requirements